 Your Email Marketing Compliance Checklist

 Below, we’ve compiled a comprehensive email marketing compliance checklist to make sure you're following all the essential regulations as a marketer.
-Even if your subscribers span the globe, many of the regulations are similar.
+Even if your subscribers span the globe, many of the regulations are similar, which means that if you're compliant in your own country you are likely compliant (or close to it) in others.

 Obtain Consent